I’ve been toiling away and this is the result. My stories are usually longer, but I thought I’d try my hand at writing a piece of short fiction.

 So she bribed me.
 If I didn’t finish my first book and send it away, I couldn’t marry her.
 It didn’t matter if it was rejected, all I had to do was finish a book, and send it.

 The thought of marrying her had not entered my mind, because I hadn’t thought she would.
-Incentive enough, I picked out one of the unfinished manuscripts and humored her.
+Incentive enough, I picked out one of the unfinished manuscripts and humoured her.
 She read bits of it, not saying a word.
-Sometimes she’d put a note or two on the manuscript, her equivalent to sweet nothings, and with it I gained an inner confidence in my own ability, not only to write but in many other aspects of my life.
+Sometimes she’d put a note or two on the manuscript, her equivalent to sweet nothings, and with it I gained an inner confidence in my own ability, not only to write, but in many other aspects of my life.

 When it was finished, it was Kirsty who sent it off.
-She read it, packaged it, addressed it, and sent it before I had a chance to change her mind.
+She read it, packaged it, addressed it, and sent it, before I had a chance to change her mind.
 Once gone, I heaved a huge sigh of relief.
 It was done.
 That was, as far as I was concerned, the end of it.

 It was not possible that one letter could change a person’s life so dramatically.
-I came home to the all-knowing smile and mischievous whimsicality that had always suggested trouble.
+I came home to the all knowing smile, and mischievous whimsicality that had always suggested trouble.